 We have big plans for our District.
 The Central Hawke's Bay Three Towns' Integrated Spatial Plan (ISP) is at the centre of those plans because it is a 30 year blueprint of growth opportunities across Ōtāne, Waipawa and Waipukurau

-Fast forward to 2031 and despite the current economic challenges, that number is projected to increase to over 18,000 people – with some 1,500 homes forecast to be built in that same time.
+Fast forward to 2031 and despite the current economic challenges, that number, if we stay on a similar growth trajectory, could reach over 20,000 people - with some 1,700 homes forecast to be built in that same time.
 Being prepared for what’s ahead is critical to ensuring future generations of residents in Central Hawke’s Bay continue to Thrive!

 To respond to this growth to ensure our infrastructural, cultural, environmental, social and economic wellbeing needs and legislative responsibilities are met, we’ve developed a blueprint for growth of our three main towns for the next 30 years.

 We’ve relied heavily on feedback taken from the community in the development of Project Thrive, to build upon our Communities vision and with workshops held with local residents and stakeholders such as Centralines and New Zealand Transport Agency in June to develop the blueprint This blueprint - called an ‘Integrated Spatial Plan’ (ISP) - is key to informing our Long Term Plan 2021 to 2031.